CARecSys/CAPRI/README.md

 - improved process of saving numpy arrays and unifiying them
 - Improve unit-tests for beyound accuracy evaluations
 - Add a separate metric evaluations class for fairness
+- GridSearch for all the parameters as weighted sum